Skip to product information

 "City of Winnipeg Transit Services No. 419" - A boxy classic in safety orange, Winnipeg Transit No. 419 was a Transcona-built Flyer D800 and I've drawn it as it was driving down Portage Ave. in 1977.

-I'd like to give special thanks to David A. Wyatt's "All Time List of Canadian Transit Systems" for its timelines and photographs.
-It's well worth a visit, if you're into these things.
+I'd like to give special thanks to David A. Wyatt's "All Time List of Canadian Transit Systems" for its timelines and photographs, as well as the CPTDB Wiki.
+Both are well worth a visit, if you're into these things.

 Available at 12" or 24" square on Epson Enhanced Matte 192 gsm paper printed with Epson UltraChrome XD2 archival ink.
 Sold in an open edition, unframed, signed and dated on reverse.